cerebral/cerebral/docs/api/operators.md

 # Operators
 You can call operators to create actions for you.
 These actions will help you change state and control the flow of execution.

+Read more about operators in the [Cerebral in depth - Operators](https://www.jsblog.io/articles/christianalfoni/cerebral_in_depth_operators) article.

 ## State operators

 The methods for changing state within actions is also available as operators.
 All state operators support using both **state** and **props** tags as values.